awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 ### Running kvssink Samples
-The SDK comes with two programmatic GStreamer samples: `kvssink_gstreamer_sample` and `kvssink_intermittent_sample`.
+The SDK comes with two programmatic GStreamer kvssink samples: `kvssink_gstreamer_sample` and `kvssink_intermittent_sample`.
 For more use cases, see the CLI pipeline examples at [Example: Kinesis Video Streams Producer SDK GStreamer Plugin](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin.html).

 The programmatic samples require the AWS region to be set with the `AWS_DEFAULT_REGION` environment variable.
 For example:
 ```bash